 Religious faiths were important in the growth of ancient civilizations.
-It was a significant bridge between how empires, states, and people interact.
+They were a significant bridge between the interactions of empires, states, and the people.
 Central Asia was no exception.
-Believes and religious growth between the sixth century B.C. and the sixth century A.D. recreated a valuable role in the cultural and political shifts.
+The growth of believes and religions between the sixth century B.C. and the sixth century A.D. had a proven role in the cultural and political shifts of Central Asia.

 Zoroaster, or Zardusht, Zarathustra, Zardust, is the prophet of Zoroastrianism.
-Zoroaster lived about in the 1st half of the 6th c.
-BC.
-He wrote the numerous ancient part of the holy book of Zoroastrianism “Avesta”.
-It is believed that Zoroaster began preaching in Eastern Iran and Central Asia.
+It is believed that Zoroaster lived about in the 1st half of the 6th century BC.
+He wrote the numerous ancient parts of the holy book of Zoroastrianism called “Avesta”.
+It is also believed that Zoroaster began preaching in Eastern Iran and Central Asia.
 He opposed worshiping chiefs of the tribes, priesthood, and old gods.
 According to oriental legends, Zoroaster lived and preached in Bactria when King Vishtasp ruled there.
-The king was the first to adopt Zoroastrianism.
+This king was the first to adopt Zoroastrianism.

 Chilpik - Zoroastrian funerary tower

-Chilpik is a 2,200-year-old hollow tower that sits atop a vast, arid land.
-It once lay next to the Amu Darya river that fed the mighty Aral Sea (the river has since moved away).
-It was a dakhmo, a Zoroastrian funerary tower, mirroring the dakmo in Mumbai.
+Chilpik was a dakhmo, a Zoroastrian funerary tower, mirroring the dakmo in Mumbai.
 It was likely closed off for the exclusive use of the nobility.
-From around the second century or so—the structures are so ancient and under-studied that it’s difficult to pinpoint exactly when—elaborately costumed barges snaking down the river brought the dead here, where the bodies were then laid prone to the elements.
-The remains would then be enshrined in the tomb-like ossuaries
+From around the second century, or somewhere in that time, the structures are so ancient and under-studied that it’s difficult to pinpoint exactly when, elaborately costumed barges snaking down the river brought the dead here, where the bodies were then laid prone to the elements.
+The remains would then be enshrined in tomb-like ossuaries.

 Ming Urik - ancient settlement